-A study by Sharpe Partners, an interactive marketing agency, revealed that 89% of adult Internet users in America share content with others via e-mail or through social media.
-This is excellent news for those companies who use self-propelling word-of-mouth techniques to sell their products.
+A study by Sharpe Partners, an interactive marketing agency, revealed that over 89% of adult Internet users in America share content with others via e-mail, instant message or through social media.
+This is excellent news for those companies who use self-propelling word-of-mouth techniques to sell their products or services.

 The study generated some interesting results regarding the type of content that is most often forwarded, as well.
 The most popular content is humorous material.